zzhangjii/learning-library/LabGuide200.md

 #### **STEP 4: Grant Privileges to the OML User to Access Datasets**
-You have to give all the privileges to the OML user for the tables you created in the database, otherwise when you run the code in OML you will see an access error.
+In order to avoid running into an access error when you run the code in OML, grant all privleges to the OML user for the tables you created in the database.

 -   Under your connection in the SQL Developer, left-click on **Station_Info** table, select **Privileges** and then select **Grant**.